thesteve0/v51-gs-draft/README.md

 3. No GIFs.
 Animated images should be in webp (ideally all images are in webp).
 4. Images should not be more than 1600x wide
 5. You can do a `mkdocs serve --dirty` and it will render your notebook and you can preview it

+**YOU MUST RUN THE BUILD AND SERVE BEFORE DOING A PR - it is the only way to make sure our notebook converter can parse your file!!**

-6. Continue to edit and make changes
+7. Continue to edit and make changes
 7. If you add links to the API or you add images as links (in the assets folder) please do a full build.
 This will allow you to check if all your links are correct
    8. `pip install -r requirements.txt`